MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 Select this option to have the destination computer join the specified domain.
 Specify or browse to the domain, such as `fabricam.com`.
 Specify or browse to a Lightweight Directory Access Protocol (LDAP) path for an organizational unit.
 For example: `LDAP//OU=computers, DC=Fabricam.com, C=com`.

 > [!NOTE]
-> When an Azure Active Directory (Azure AD)-joined client runs an OS deployment task sequence, the client in the new OS won't automatically join Azure AD.
-Even though it's not Azure AD-joined, the client is still managed.
+> When a Microsoft Entra joined client runs an OS deployment task sequence, the client in the new OS won't automatically join Microsoft Entra ID.
+Even though it's not Microsoft Entra joined, the client is still managed.

 #### Account